 Fr Jean-Lambert Kalala OMI • 11-20 September 2023

-Visit the Holy Land and Istanbul with Sacred Heart Parish in Katlehong, Johannesburg archdiocese.
+Visit the Holy Land with Sacred Heart Parish in Katlehong, Johannesburg archdiocese.
 All are welcome!

 We depart from OR Tambo International in Johannesburg to leave on our night-flight for our special Holy Land pilgrimage.